 Established research on DHA supplementation during pregnancy has shown that it plays a substantial role in fetal and infant brain development, increasing IQ scores, lengthening attention spans, and enhancing fetal and infant eye development.
 According to WebMD,

 Researchers found that infants born to mothers with higher blood levels of the omega-3 fatty acid DHA at delivery had advanced levels of attention spans well into their second year of life.
 During the first six months of life, these infants were two months ahead of those babies whose mothers had lower DHA levels.

 A new study in The American Journal of Clinical Nutrition also supports that taking DHA helps with optimal pregnancy outcomes.
 It found that supplementing with 600 mg each day during the last half of pregnancy resulted in longer gestation, bigger babies, and fewer preterm births.
 It also prevents against postpartum depression.
 So, you can see how this makes DHA so important for pregnant and lactating women.

 DHA Food Sources

 Seafood (especially coldwater fish), algae, and fortified eggs.
 The healthiest (low mercury) fish with the highest DHA levels are wild salmon and sardines.
 Two 4-ounce pieces of wild salmon each week provides a healthy source of DHA.
-If seafood isn’t a large part of your diet or you want to optimize your health, Honest's DHA/Omega-3 Supplement is a great choice because it is free of toxins and contaminants, and it is made from highly purified fish oils.
+If seafood isn’t a large part of your diet or you want to optimize your health, Honest's DHA/Omega-3 Supplement is a great addition to your prenatal vitamins routine because it is free of toxins and contaminants, and it is made from highly purified fish oils.

 Flaxseeds.
 Flaxseeds contain the omega-3 fatty acid alpha linolenic acid (ALA).
 The problem is that the body must convert ALA to DHA and it is inefficient at doing so.